-Monday in France.
-A day when about a lot of restaurants and food stores in France are closed.
-I know this, having bicycled many Mondays in France, and I should have known better.
-But we were rushed to get on the road for Vaison la Romaine, so only picked up water for the road.
+Mondays in France, a day when a lot of restaurants and food stores in France are closed.
+I know this, having spent many Mondays in France cycling.
+I should have known better.
+But we were rushed to get on the road for Vaison la Romaine, so we only picked up a small amount of water for the road.
 Bad mistake.
-While we had one terrific day of cycling, surrounded by grape vines burgeoning with ripe red grapes and the sight of the incredible Dentelles de Mirail, it wasn’t a day with many choices for food.
+While we had a terrific day of cycling, surrounded by grape vines burgeoning with ripe red grapes and the sight of the incredible Dentelles de Mirail, it wasn’t a day with many choices for food.
 So day one of bicycling in Provence was a cruel reminder of my “always be prepared on Mondays” rule.
-Hopefully you will heed this advice better than I do!
+Hopefully you’ll heed this advice better than me!

 Other than the food thing, this day was a spectacular one of bicycling in Provence, despite my fears about the terrain.
 The Dentelles de Mirail were pretty intimidating, looking in parts like a Razorback dinosaur ‘s tail.